Skip to main content

 This is not a place where one or a very few persons deliver their individual opinions about particular wines.
 Rather, it is a place where those interested in finding and enjoying interesting and satisfying wines can be saved the tedium of extensively combing the internet for such discussions and evaluations, because we have done that for you.
 There are almost literally countless web pages with some discussion of this or that wine type, or—more commonly—just some one specimen of a type; many such pages are very useful so far as they go, but interested readers soon realize that they will have to look at an awful lot of such pages to get a broad perspective on that wine type, and to get past possibly idiosyncratic individual opinions.

-For some types (say, for example, Cabernet Sauvignon or Chardonnay), practically every non-teetotaller in the western world will have some idea what the wines taste like; but even there, if you have not delved deep, you may have missed some reasonably priced specimens of good quality, and perhaps we can help with those.
+For some wine types (say, for example, Cabernet Sauvignon or Chardonnay), practically every non-teetotaller in the western world will have some idea what the type tastes like; but even there, if you have not delved deep, you may have missed some reasonably priced specimens of good quality, and perhaps we can help with those.
 But we also want to help you explore other wine types you may not yet have sampled.

 “[N]early 80 percent of the world’s wine is made from just 20 kinds of grapes.
 Many of the rest face extinction.”